ShivamKr7250/CODEx-MMDU/README.md

-# Welcome to the CODEx Club
+# Welcome to the CODEx Club🎉🎉🎉🎉

 Welcome to the Community of Developers (CODEx) Club, the premier technical club at our University dedicated to empowering students with the skills and knowledge needed to excel in the ever-evolving tech industry.
 Our mission is to foster a vibrant community of learners and innovators passionate about technology and its potential to transform the world.